Κατάνη

 Κατάνη, πόλις Σικελίας. Ἑκαταῖος Εὐρώπῃ “μετὰ δὲ Κατάνη πόλις, ὑπὲρ δὲ ὄρος Αἴτνη”. ἀπὸ δὲ τῆς Κατάνης Χαρώνδας, ὁ διάσημος τῶν Ἀθήνησι νομοθετῶν. κέκληται δὲ οὕτως, ἐπειδὴ κατέβη πρὸς τὸν Ἀμενανὸν ποταμὸν ἡ Θεοκλέους τοῦ Χαλκιδέως ναῦς, ἣν Δωριεῖς χωρὶς τοῦ « υ » νᾶν φασιν, ἢ ὅτι τῆς Αἴτνης κατατεθείσης τὰ ἄνω κάτω γέγονεν. ἔστι καὶ ἄλλη κατέναντι τῆς Λέσβου πληθυντικῶς λεγομένη. τὸ ἐθνικὸν Καταναῖος καὶ θηλυκῶς καὶ οὐδετέρως.

 Katane: a city of Sicily.
-Hekataios, in his *Europa*: “and after Katane, a city, and above it Mount Aitna.”
-From Katane was Charondas, the celebrated lawgiver among the Athenians.
-It is so called because the ship of Theokles the Chalkidian put in toward the river Amenanos; the Dorians, omitting the upsilon, call it *nan* (for *naun*, ‘ship’).
-Or else because, when Aitna collapsed, what was above became below.
-There is also another (Katane) opposite Lesbos, named in the plural.
-The ethnic is Katanaios, in masculine, feminine, and neuter.
+Hekataios in book 2 of his Europa: ‘and after Katane, a city, and above it Mount Aitne.’
+And from Katane was Charondas, the celebrated lawgiver among the Athenians.
+It is so named because the ship of Theokles the Chalkidian went down to the river Amenanos, which the Dorians say without the υ as nan, or because, when Aitne had been laid low, what was above became below.
+There is also another, opposite Lesbos, spoken of in the plural.
+The ethnonym is 'Katanaios', also in the feminine and in the neuter.

 Herodian overlaps